SacrificialDove/SacrificialDove/README.md

 <details>
 <summary> Basic Information</summary>
-I have autism spectrum disorder & chronic loneliness, do be respectful and use tonetags with me.
-I am extremely disconnected with people in general and their emotions, even if you're seemingly close with me.
+I have autism spectrum disorder & chronic loneliness.
+Do be respectful and use tone tags with me if possible.
+I am extremely disconnected from people in general and their emotions, even if you're seemingly close to me.
 I do try my best to empathise either way.
 I am legitimately mentally unwell.
-Sometimes I will go quiet, it doesn't mean I'm upset per-se, simply not interested or overwhelmed.
-I have a poor recollection, and might not remember you well.
-Often zoning out, either day dreaming or mindlessly wandering.
+Sometimes I will go quiet.
+That doesn't mean I'm upset per-se, simply not interested or overwhelmed.
+I have poor recollection, and might not remember you well.
+Often zoning out, either daydreaming or mindlessly wandering.
 </details>

 <details>